- Implement a utility function/class commonly found in popular libraries.

 - Whether you can execute code.

-- Whether you can install dependencies beforehand.
+- Whether you can install 3rd party dependencies.

 - Make your self introduction under a minute.
 Unless requested, do not take longer than this otherwise you might not have enough time to code.